attempt-this-online/attempt-this-online/docs/architecture.md

         - `input` (bytes): the input to give to the program
         - `arguments` (bytes): the command-line arguments to run the program with
         - `options` (bytes): the command-line arguments to give to the language compiler or interpreter
+        - `timeout` (int): the maximum number of seconds to run the program for
 - `nginx` server receives the request
 - <s>`nginx` scans the request for malicious content using `modsecurity`</s>
-- `nginx` forwards the request to the Python API server over the local port `4568`
+- `nginx` forwards the request to the Go API server over the local port `4568`
-- `uvicorn` interprets the request and calls the `starlette` server using [ASGI](https://asgi.readthedocs.io)
-- `starlette` API server runs the `execute_route` endpoint
-- `msgpack` request is decoded and validated using `pydantic`
+- `msgpack` request is decoded and validated
-- `execute` function is called, with the invocation payload described above, a hashed identifier describing the client's IP address, and a random string identifying the individual request.
+- `invoke` function is called, with the invocation payload described above, a hashed identifier describing the client's IP address, and a random string identifying the individual request.
 The code, input, options, and arguments are written to files in `/run/ATO_i/{request_id}/` for the sandbox to read.
-- The `sandbox` wrapper script is executed as the user `sandbox` using `sudo`, which is as arguments the IP hash, request ID, and selected language.
+- The `sandbox` wrapper script is executed as the user `sandbox` using `sudo`, which is as arguments the IP hash, request ID, selected language, image that the selected language needs, and timeout
 - `sandbox` creates `cgroup`s according to the IP hash and invocation ID to keep track of the resource usage, and sets their resource limits
 - `sandbox` creates an isolated [Bubblewrap](https://github.com/containers/bubblewrap) container in the `cgroup`